Too Little or Too Much? Vitamin Imbalances and Their Effects

 What Are Vitamins and Why Are They Essential?

-These compounds may be small, but their roles are monumental.
-Vitamins support energy production, strengthen your immune system, repair cells, and optimize brain function.
-Acting as coenzymes, antioxidants, and metabolic regulators, they fuel countless biochemical reactions that keep you feeling sharp and resilient.
+These compounds support energy metabolism, immune defense, cellular repair, and brain function.
+Acting as coenzymes, antioxidants, and metabolic regulators, vitamins help coordinate the biochemical reactions that keep your body functioning efficiently.

-Unlike macronutrients like carbohydrates, proteins, and fats, vitamins are needed in much smaller amounts.
-Yet even a mild vitamin deficiency can spark noticeable problems—like fatigue, lowered immunity, and long-term health complications.
-From vitamin C boosting collagen for skin and tissue repair, to vitamin D fortifying your bones and immune response, each vitamin has a distinct and vital role.
+Unlike macronutrients such as carbohydrates, proteins, and fats, vitamins are required in minimal quantities.
+However, even a mild deficiency can trigger noticeable issues, including fatigue, weakened immunity, and long-term health complications.
+Vitamin C, for example, supports collagen production for skin and tissue repair, while vitamin D plays a key role in bone strength and immune regulation.

 Fat-Soluble vs Water-Soluble Vitamins